HC-Guo/IWBench/README.md

 Accuracy scores on our IW-bench.
 Element Accuracy is employed to gauge the comprehensiveness of elements, while Layout Accuracy is utilized to evaluate the effectiveness of webpage layout.
 These metrics are categorized into three difficulty levels: simple, medium, and complex.
 Each level is accompanied by corresponding scores and contributes to the final overall average score.
 ![image](document/result.png)

-# 🗓ToDO List
-✅ 1.
-Released version V1 of the dataset with over 317 web pages.

-🔘 2.
-Released version V2 of the dataset, a total of 1000 web pages.